-Retired: A Generator that has permanently ceased operating on or after the effective date of Section 5.18 of this Services Tariff either: i) pursuant to applicable notice; or ii) as a result of the expiration of its Mothball Outage or of its ICAP Ineligible Forced Outage.
+Retired: A Generator that has permanently ceased operating on or after May 1, 2015 either: i) pursuant to applicable notice; or ii) as a result of the expiration of its Mothball Outage or of its ICAP Ineligible Forced Outage.

 Rolling RTC: The RTC run that is used to schedule a given 15-minute External Transaction.
 The Rolling RTC may be an RTC00, RTC15, RTC30 or RTC45 run.